cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 }
 ```

-And do the same on [a forfeit](https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/x/checkers/keeper/end_block_server_game_test.go#L684-L794).
+Now do the same on [a forfeit](https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/x/checkers/keeper/end_block_server_game_test.go#L684-L794).

 This completes your Checkers V2 chain.
 If you were to start it anew as is, it would work.
-But of course, you already have the V1 of Checkers running, and you need to migrate the lot.
+However, you already have the V1 of Checkers running, so you need to migrate everything.

 ## v1 to v2 player information migration helper

 With your v2 blockchain now fully operational on its own, it is time to work on the issue of stored data migration.

-First, tackle the creation of players information.
+First, tackle the creation of player information.
 You will build the player information by extracting it from all the existing stored games.
-In the [map/reduce](https://en.wikipedia.org/wiki/MapReduce) parlance you will _reduce_ this information from the stored games.
+In the [map/reduce](https://en.wikipedia.org/wiki/MapReduce) parlance, you will _reduce_ this information from the stored games.

 ### Problem description

-If performance was not an issue, an easy way to do it would be to:
+If performance was not an issue, an easy way to do it would be the following:

-1. Call [`keeper.GetAllStoredGame()`](https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/x/checkers/keeper/stored_game.go#L50), get an array with all the games.
+1. Call [`keeper.GetAllStoredGame()`](https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/x/checkers/keeper/stored_game.go#L50) to get an array with all the games.
 2. Keep only the games that have a winner.
 3. Then for each game:
-    1. Call `keeper.GetPlayerInfo` or, if it is not found, create a player info, both for the black player and the red player.
+    1. Call `keeper.GetPlayerInfo` or, if that is not found, create a player info, both for the black player and the red player.
     2. Do `+1` on `.WonCount` or `.LostCount` according to the `game.Winner` field.
     3. Call `keeper.SetPlayerInfo` for both black and red players.

-Of course, in a world with limited resources, you would run into the following problems:
+Of course, given inevitable resource limitations, you would run into the following problems:

 1. Getting all the games in a single array may not be possible, because your node's RAM may not be able to keep a million of them in memory.
 Or maybe it fails at 100,000 of them.
 2. Calling `.GetPlayerInfo` and `.SetPlayerInfo` twice per game just to do `+1` adds up quickly.
 Remember that both of these calls are database calls.
-You could be saddled with a 12-hour job.
-12 hours during which your chain is offline.
+You could be confronted with a 12-hour job, during which your chain is offline.
-3. Doing it all in a sequential manner takes even more time as each blocking call blocks the whole process.
+3. Doing it all in a sequential manner would take even more time, as each blocking call blocks the whole process.

 ### Proposed solution

 Fortunately, there exist ways to mitigate these limitations:

 1. You do not need to get all the games at once.
 The [`keeper.StoredGameAll`](https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/x/checkers/keeper/grpc_query_stored_game.go#L14) function offers pagination.
 With this, you can limit the impact to the RAM requirement, at the expense of multiple queries.
-2. Within each subset of games, you can compute in memory the player list and how many wins and losses they each got.
+2. Within each subset of games, you can compute in memory the player list and how many wins and losses each player has.
 With this _mapping_ done, you can add the (in-memory) intermediary `WonCount` and `LostCount` sums to each player's stored sums.
 With this, a `+1` is potentially replaced by a `+k`, at once reducing the number of calls to `.GetPlayerInfo` and `.SetPlayerInfo`.
 3. You can separate the different calls and computations into [Go routines](https://gobyexample.com/goroutines) so that a blocking call does not prevent other computations from taking place in the mean time.

 The routines will use **channels** to communicate between themselves and the main function:

-1. A _stored-game_ channel that will pass along chunks of games in the `[]types.StoredGame` format.
+1. A _stored-game_ channel, that will pass along chunks of games in the `[]types.StoredGame` format.
-2. A _player-info_ channel that will pass along intermediate computations of player informations in the simple `types.PlayerInfo` format.
+2. A _player-info_ channel, that will pass along intermediate computations of player information in the simple `types.PlayerInfo` format.
 3. A _done_ channel, whose only purpose is to flag to the main function when all has been processed.

 The processing **routines** will be divided as per the following: